-Introduction to GIS or Spatial Analysis
+Introduction to Spatial Analysis GIS510 Syllabus

 An overview of geographic information systems and a foundation in georeferencing spatial data with coordinate systems, projecting these data to a flat surface, employing map scale, working with layers of information, and making maps.
 Issues in scale and map projection transformations and in coordinated systems conversions.